Keyboard shortcuts

 GITEA_TOKEN

-Purpose: Authentication token for Gitea/Forge API access
+Purpose: Authentication token for Gitea/Forgejo API access

 Required Permissions: